 Connect a network drive to the server

-Network disk — is a scalable external network block storage with triple data replication.
+Network Disk — is a scalable external network block storage with triple data replication.
 Triple replication of disk volumes provides high data integrity.
 Suitable for rapid scaling of server disk space.

 - Connect the network drive to the server in the control panel.